TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 at a logical epoch index `t`.

-The resolver guarantees that for any fixed epoch index t, the sender and receiver independently derive:
+The resolver guarantees that for any fixed epoch index `t`, the sender and receiver independently derive:

-- the same artifact identifier tuple, and
+- the **same artifact identifier tuple**, and
-- different role-appropriate interaction surfaces (mutation vs. observation). without runtime communication, acknowledgments, or feedback.
+- **different role-appropriate interaction surfaces** (mutation vs. observation),

+without runtime communication, acknowledgments, or feedback.

-If sender and receiver evaluate different epoch indices, no agreement is expected.
+If the sender and receiver evaluate **different epoch indices**, no agreement is expected.

 The resolver is a **pure deterministic function** evaluated under externally supplied feasibility constraints.